timcarytc/Machine-Learning/README.md

 ![Machine learning groups and sub-groups](./Figures/machine_learning.png) [**Original link of the figure**](https://www.mathworks.com/discovery/machine-learning.html)

-In this tutorial,
+In this tutorial, I will present *some* algorithms for each machine learning sub-group division.
 Below is the list with the tutorials availables:

 1. [Supervised Learning](./01_Supervised_Learning)
 	1. [Regression](./01_Supervised_Learning/01_Regression)